negasus/goval/readme.md

 ### min

-For int values, it's the minimum value.
+For numeric values, it's the minimum value.

 For string values, it's the minimum length.